Who is Ursula von der Leyen, the surprise compromise as European Commission president? | DW | 02.07.2019

 Supports European military cooperation, and more defense spending

-Von der Leyen with Manfred Weber, the top candidate of the European People's Party (EPP) for the 2019 European elections
+Von der Leyen with Manfred Weber, the man the CDU/CSU and Europe's EPP initially earmarked for the top European job

 Blemishes like these had taken some of the shine off von der Leyen's once-impeccable reputation in Berlin in recent months and years.
 And still, longtime observers maintain that her prospects for a Brussels top job are good.
 In addition to local knowledge and language skills, she contributed to establishing the structure of the EU defense union.
 "A European army as a long-term goal and NATO are not opposites but, to me, two sides of the same coin, because it's important that the Europeans make up a strong pillar within NATO, not just in order to uphold NATO's credibility but also to have a strong European voice," she said.
 In response to US President Donald Trump's call for a greater military commitment of Germany and Europe, she said: "In my opinion, that's a fair demand."